InakyMartinez/DigitalSignage/README.md

 # DigitalSignage
 DigitalSignage
-Digital Signage is a Team Lewis repository intended to provided an improved look and feel in each Lewis MRS.
+Digital Signage is a Team Lewis repository intended to provide an improved look and feel at each TEAMLEWIS meeting rooms.